virtuoso98/YSC4228-QuantFin/README.md

-# YSC4228-QuantFin
+# Data Science in Quantitative Finance

- Coursework for YSC4228 Data Science in Quantitative Finance
+ Coursework for YSC4228 Data Science in Quantitative Finance.
+Repository is organized by assignments.